Ernst Röhm: Second revolution

 This horrified the army, with its traditions going back to Frederick the Great.
 The army officer corps viewed the SA as an "undisciplined mob" of "brawling" street thugs, and was also concerned by the pervasiveness of "corrupt morals" within the ranks of the SA.
 Reports of a huge cache of weapons in the hands of SA members caused additional concern to the army leadership.
 Unsurprisingly, the officer corps opposed Röhm's proposal.
-They insisted that discipline and honor would vanish if the SA gained control, but Röhm and the SA would settle for nothing less.
+They insisted that discipline and honour would vanish if the SA gained control, but Röhm and the SA would settle for nothing less.
 In addition the army leadership was eager to co-operate with Hitler given his plan of re-armament and expansion of the established professional military forces.

 In February 1934, Hitler told British diplomat Anthony Eden of his plan to reduce the SA by two-thirds.
 That same month, Hitler announced that the SA would be left with only a few minor military functions.
 Röhm responded with complaints, and began expanding the armed elements of the SA.
 Speculation that the SA was planning a coup against Hitler became widespread in Berlin.
 In March, Röhm offered a compromise in which "only" a few thousand SA leaders would be taken into the army, but the army promptly rejected that idea.

 On 11 April 1934, Hitler met with German military leaders on the ship Deutschland.
 By that time, he knew President Paul von Hindenburg would likely die before the end of the year.
 Hitler informed the army hierarchy of Hindenburg's declining health and proposed that the Reichswehr support him as Hindenburg's successor.
 In exchange, he offered to reduce the SA, suppress Röhm's ambitions, and guarantee the Reichswehr would be Germany's only military force.
 According to war correspondent William L. Shirer, Hitler also promised to expand the army and navy.